 Among all the tubes, goggles, and straps, the heaviest equipment is, without a doubt, the scuba tank.
-They may look very heavy, but we assure you they are not.
+They may look very heavy, but I assure you they are not.

 Let’s break down the details and give you the gist of how heavy a scuba tank really is.
 So, read on.

 A scuba tank normally weighs between 26 pounds (11 kilograms) to 40 pounds (18 kilograms) above the surface of the water.
 The weight of the cylinder is determined by a lot of factors, including the material of the tank, the quality of it, and how you use it.

 You may find scuba tanks to be heavy when transporting them and when you are above the surface of the water.
 But don’t worry!
 Because once you get into the water, the buoyancy of the water will make the tank feel weightless on your back.
 So you don’t have to worry about the weight dragging you down.

 How Much Does a Scuba Tank Weigh When It’s Empty and Full?